 For most kids, a summer at camp will be their entrée into a number of firsts.
 Some campers will catch their first fish; others will go sailing for the first time.
 And for nearly all kids, camp will give them an adventure-filled wilderness experience unlike anything they have ever found in school.

 Perhaps no greater camp “first” holds more significance and lore than crossing the inaugural portage.
 On a literal level, a camper’s first portage is likely a fairly nondescript strip of land connecting two lakes that are probably more captivating and mysterious; most young campers are mesmerized first and foremost by an abundance of water that envelopes the Northwoods rather than the woods themselves.
 But on a more figurative level, the first portage is a portal to new possibilities and challenges—to exploration as well as introspection.
+This is one of the many benefits of wilderness adventure camps.
 The first portage leads away from the comforts and conveniences of home and into the rigors and rewards of being both self-sufficient and group-minded.

 I think often of that famous Chinese proverb: A journey of a thousand miles begins with a single step.
 In the context of camp, one could say that a lifetime of adventure begins with a single portage.

 I am so many years—and decades—removed from my first portage that I have trouble recalling the specifics of it.
 I was probably nine years old, and the portage was likely just a few rods in length somewhere on the Kawishiwi River…and just a few miles away from the Camp Voyageur dock.